 - b.
 Five Live-Work units shall be provided.
-Live-Work units may be characterized as two-level units that are designed to allow for professional services or sale of goods (inside) Live-Work units shall have a storefront "frontage type" (outside).
-Live-Work Units shall be designed for small commercial entrepreneurs and/or professionals servicers to live and work in their unit. - 4.
+Live-Work units shall be two level units characterized by a storefront "frontage type" (outside) and space that is designed to allow for professional services or sale of goods (inside).
+Live-Work Units shall be designed for the opportunity for small commercial entrepreneurs and/or professionals to live and work in their unit. - 4.
 A minimum 6-foot-wide sidewalk detached from the back of curb by a minimum 8-foot-wide landscape area shall be constructed on the north side of Townley Avenue, as approved by the Planning and Development Department.
 Where utility conflicts exist, the developer shall work with the Planning and Development Department on alternative design solutions consistent with the creation of a comfortable pedestrian environment. - a.
 Large canopy, single-trunk, drought-tolerant shade trees shall be planted 25 feet on center or in equivalent groupings. - Drought-tolerant shrubs and vegetative groundcovers shall be maintained at maximum height of 24 inches to provide a minimum of 75 percent live coverage at maturity. - 5.
 Within the sidewalk easement adjacent to the Townley Avenue right of way, there shall be a minimum of one foot candle illumination throughout the easement.
 Uniform lighting shall be placed along the entire easement to avoid bright high glare areas and low visibility dark areas. - 6.
 A Traffic Impact Study shall be required for this development, and no preliminary approval of plans shall be granted until the City has reviewed and approved the study.
 The developer shall be responsible for funding and construction of all recommendations of the study. - 7.
 Replace unused driveways with sidewalk, curb, and gutter.
 Also, replace any broken or out-of-grade curb, gutter, sidewalk, curb ramps on all streets and upgrade all off-site improvements to comply current ADA guidelines. - 8.
 All streets within and adjacent to the development shall be constructed with paving, curb, gutter, sidewalk, curb ramps, streetlights, median islands, landscaping and other incidentals, as per plans approved by the Planning and Development Department.
 All improvements shall comply with all ADA accessibility standards.